-The expansion potential of the on-site soils was determined in general accordance with ASTM D-4829.
+The expansion potential of the on-site soils was determined in general accordance with ASTM D-4829 as required by the California Building Code (CBC).
 The testing apparatus is designed to accept a 4-inch diameter, 1-in high, remolded sample.
-The sample is initially remolded to $50\pm 1$ percent saturation and then loaded with a surcharge equivalent to 144 pounds per square foot.
+The sample is initially remolded to 50 ± 1 percent saturation and then loaded with a surcharge equivalent to 144 pounds per square foot.

 The sample is then inundated with water, and allowed to swell against the surcharge.
 The resultant swell or consolidation is recorded after a 24-hour period.
 The results of the expansion index (EI) testing are as follows:

 Sample Identification Expansion Index Expansive Potential

-B-1 @ 1 to 5 feet 22 Low
+B-2 @ 1 to 5 feet 39 Low

-B-8 @ 1 to 5 feet 120 High
+B-5 @ 1 to 5 feet 136 Very High